 Metallurgical engineering covers a wide area of responsibility; for example, those working in this field may be designing metal parts, studying the properties of metals, or solving problems in manufacturing.
 Extractive metallurgy deals with the separation of metals from ores, which involves multiple steps to successfully extract ores.
 Physical metallurgy involves studying the structure and physical properties of metals; this can involve creating an alloy such as steel from its component parts.
 T…Read more

 Metallurgical Engineer Tasks

-Confer with customers to determine needs and specifications and explain design considerations.
+- Confer with customers to determine needs and specifications and explain design considerations.

 - Develop and implement safety and quality projects.

 Popular Employer Salaries for Metallurgical Engineer

 The top respondents for the job title Metallurgical Engineer are from the companies Aluminum Company Of America (ALCOA), Freeport-McMoRan Copper & Gold Inc and ArcelorMittal.
 Reported salaries are highest at The Boeing Company where the average pay is $102,292.
 Other companies that offer high salaries for this role include Aluminum Company Of America (ALCOA) and Arconic, earning around $83,075 and $81,535, respectively.
 AK Steel Corporation pays the lowest at around $69,964.
 Freeport-McMoRan Copper & Gold Inc and ArcelorMittal also pay on the lower end of the scale, paying $70,152 and $77,279, respectively.